dabrahams/Contracts/Contracts.md

   embarrassed to tell anyone—maybe you have a little impostor syndrome—it's OKAY; as a programmer you've earned the right.

+# -------- ADD TO PART 2 ---------

+- Example of contracts that benefit from additional English expression
+- Example of uncheckable contracts
+- Don't be afraid of having lots of preconditions.
+You should only promise results for inputs that make sense.
+Weak preconditions propagate nonsense—garbage in, garbage out.
+- We don't include error effects in the postcondition. (style)

+- Error Reporting
+  - Returning error or optional
+	- good when immediate client has a response
+	- awkward for constructors

+  - Throwing exception
+	- Simplifies client logic when the immediate client can't do anything about it
+	- Makes return value available/simple (no encoding failure)
+	- Supports construction failure with strong invariants.

 # -------- CUT -------